 The weather was great with green water to the beach.
-Time for another Padre Island National Seashore adventure!
+Time for another Padre Island National Seashore adventure of fishing padre island!

 In Texas we are blessed to have 367 miles of coast line along the Gulf of Mexico.
 Including several beautiful stretches of beach with public access.
 All of which have good fishing opportunities for those willing to brave the sand and waves.
-I have the good fortune of living within an hours drive of Padre Island National Seashore.
+I have the good fortune of living within an hours drive of Padre Island National Seashore and have spent many days fishing padre island.

-I’ve been fishing the island since before it was a national seashore.
+I’ve been fishing padre island since before it was a national seashore.
 Makes me pretty old :).
 I guess you could call this my home waters if you will.
 That being said, when the weather is right and the surf zone gets clear and green to the beach, it’s time to load the 4×4 and head for the beach.
 This past weekend was one of those times, so I called a fishing buddy and Saturday 8/2/2019, we hit the sand.
-Surf Fishing the Texas Coast, one of my favorite pastimes.
+Surf Fishing the Texas Coast, one of my favorite pastimes and fishing padre island is, by far, my favorite surf fishing destination in Texas.

 Padre Island National Seashore, referred to locally as PINS for short, is the worlds longest stretch of undeveloped barrier island.
 This Park features 60 miles of public beach open to “street Legal” vehicular traffic.
 This is a primitive beach, you must bring everything you think you might need for your trip.
 There are no 7-elevens, no resorts, no hotels, you’re on your own.
 The Malaquite visitors center has an information center and showers/restrooms, but once you drive off the pavement, if you didn’t pack it, you are going to have to do without it.